dyno-might/dyno-might.github.io/_posts/2022-07-28-happiness.md

 As far as I can tell, no one knows how complete hedonic adaptation is.
 There's lots of evidence that happiness varies widely between people (life isn't fair) but is pretty stable over time for individuals.
 But for two reasons, I suspect hedonic adaptation isn't complete:

 1. How do you study happiness?
-You don't yet have the technology to scan my brain and measure how much utility I'm are deriving from the universe.
-If you want to know how happy I am, you need to.. ask me.
+We don't yet have the technology to scan someone's brain and measure how much utility they're deriving from the universe.
+If you want to know how happy I am, you need to... ask me.
 (I'm good, thanks.)
 The problem is---if I was "somewhat happy" then win the lottery and am still "somewhat happy" is that because nothing changed, or is it because my *standards* for what "somewhat happy" is supposed to look like have *also* increased?

 2. Prison.
 It sure *seems* like it would prison would be miserable, and you wouldn't get used to it, right?
 Well, researchers have studied this and sure enough, people in prison are *much* less happy [(Wildeman et al., 2014)](https://scholarlycommons.law.northwestern.edu/cgi/viewcontent.cgi?article=7472&context=jclc).
 Of course, these aren't randomized trials, so you can worry about the direction causality.
 For example, maybe mental illness both makes people unhappy and causes people to go to prison?
 But the researchers tried many statistical controls and prison still had a massive effect.
 More importantly, after people were released from prison, their happiness quickly bounced back.